 The Magic of Music

-SOKS performed at Woodbury Wellness Center in Hampstead.
-After our performance, a man with tears in his eyes stopped a few of the ukulele players to tell them he had never seen his Dad so animated in years.
+After a SOKS performance, a man with tears in his eyes stopped a few of the ukulele players to tell them he had not seen his Dad so animated in years.
 He thanked us and said, “You are amazing.”

 “My mother hasn’t sung in four years, and hasn’t spoken in three months, but she sang the songs today!”